What Happens When You Mix Morphine and Alcohol?

 There’s a reason clinicians forbid drinking for anyone taking opioids, including morphine.
 The effects of opiates are magnified by ingesting ethyl alcohol, and too many drinks can actually speed up morphine metabolism to the point where the individual’s life is endangered.
 Anyone who takes these two substances simultaneously can expect to experience side effects like:

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak to an Intake Coordinator now.352.771.2700

 Dangers of Mixing Morphine and Alcohol

-To avoid severe bodily injury and overdose, these two substances should never be ingested together.
-Like alcohol, morphine is a depressant: Both work to slowly suppress the central nervous system, lowering your heart rate to dangerous levels and straining your respiratory system, making it difficult to breathe.
-A cocktail to steer clear of, morphine and alcohol only wreak havoc on your body when taken simultaneously.
-Ethyl alcohol increases the rate at which morphine is absorbed by your bloodstream, making it dangerously easy to take too many pills to reach the same high, or drink more to feel the effects.
-This fast absorption can lead to dizziness, confusion and paranoia.
+To avoid severe bodily injury and overdose, morphine and alcohol should never be ingested together.
+Like alcohol, morphine is a depressant.
+Both substances work to slowly suppress the central nervous system, lowering heart rate to dangerous levels and straining the respiratory system, which can make it difficult to breathe.
+Ethyl alcohol also increases the rate at which morphine is absorbed by the bloodstream, making it dangerously easy to take too many pills to reach the same high or drink more to feel the effects.
+This fast absorption can lead to dizziness, confusion, and paranoia.